plumprc/time-series-analysis/CRL on hypersphere/Contrastive Representation Learning.md

 * alignment (closeness) of features from positive pairs
 * uniformity of the induced distribution of the (normalized) features on the hypersphere

-With a unit $L_2$ norm constraint, effectively restricting the output space to the unit hypersphere.
+Unit $L_2$ norm constraint effectively restricts the output space to the unit hypersphere.

 TODO: necessity of normalization

 Intuitively, having the features live on the unit hypersphere leads to several desirable traits:
-* Fixed-norm vectors are known to improve training stability
+* Fixed-norm vectors are known to improve training stability (avoid degradient? and benefit to computation)
-* If features of a class are sufficiently well clustered, they are linearly separable with the rest of feature space
+* Well clustered features are linearly separable with the rest of feature space

 While the unit hypersphere is a popular choice of feature space, not all encoders that map onto it are created equal.
 Recent works argue that representations should additionally be invariant to unnecessary details, and preserve as much information as possible.
 * Alignment favors encoders that assign similar features to similar samples